Adr0/MyIkariam/README.md

 Ikariam
 =======

-The new ikariam server files
+The new ikariam server files.

 To run the game you must ability the php short tag from php.ini!